Grafixoft/powertree-doc/docs/service/cli.md

 title: Command-Line Interface
 ---

-PowerTree provides a collection of PowerShell cmdlets.
+PowerTree provides a collection of PowerShell cmdlets used to manage workflow execution.

 The first step to get started with them is to follow the [ExecutionEnvironment](configuration) page.
 Then open a PowerShell window and import the `Workflow.Cmdlets` module - `Import-Module .\Workflow.Cmdlets.dll`.